 As a manager or leader, you don’t just set the meeting agenda for high-level meetings.
 You set the tone, tempo, and expectations.

-So in addition to the agenda templates you can download on this page, we’ve compiled several resources to help you meet better.
+So in addition to the executive meeting agenda templates you can download on this page, we’ve compiled several resources to help you run better meetings.
 Those resources are contained in the sections that follow, where you'll find:

 - Meeting secrets from executives like Reed Hastings (Netflix CEO) and Oprah Winfrey (OWN CEO).